What is ulcerative colitis?

-Ulcerative colitis usually begins between ages 15 and 30, or occasionally between ages 50 and 70.
+Ulcerative colitis usually begins between ages 15 and 30 or occasionally between ages 50 and 70.
 However, it may occur in people of any age.
 It usually affects men and women alike, and sometimes, there might be a family history of the problem.
-Individuals who have ulcerative colitis have an increased risk of developing bowel cancer, mainly if the problem is extensive.
+Individuals with ulcerative colitis have an increased risk of developing bowel cancer, especially if the problem is extensive.
 Acupuncture for colitis conditions can be beneficial for this particular illness.

 What causes ulcerative colitis?

-The specific cause of the problem is unknown, but researchers think there are a variety of factors involved.
+The specific cause of the problem is unknown, but researchers think a variety of factors are involved.
 Ulcerative colitis is supposed to be what is called an autoimmune condition.
 Some researchers believe that the body’s immune system reacts to a virus or bacterium by causing ongoing inflammation in the intestinal wall.
-Others feel that no disease is involved, and the immune system just malfunctions alone.
-A significant view is that the immune system mistakes benign bacteria within the colon as a threat and attacks the colon’s cells, causing it to become inflamed.
+Others feel that no disease is involved and the immune system just malfunctions alone.
+A significant view is that the immune system mistakes benign bacteria within the colon as a threat and attacks the colon’s cells, causing them to be inflamed.

 Symptoms and complications of ulcerative colitis

-Inflammation can lead to the colon becoming empty often, and more frequently, causing diarrhea.
-Tiny open sores formed on the surface of the lining of the colon can lead to blood in the stool.
-The inflamed lining also generates a larger than normal quantity of intestinal mucus, which occasionally contains pus.
+Inflammation can lead to the colon becoming empty often and more frequently, causing diarrhea.
+Tiny open sores formed on the colon’s lining’s surface can lead to stool blood.
+The inflamed lining also generates a larger-than-normal quantity of intestinal mucus, occasionally containing pus.
 The symptoms of ulcerative colitis may fluctuate based on the amount of inflammation and colon infection.
 Typical symptoms include:

 – Bloody diarrhea with mucus